Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Piecewise orthogonal collocation

-However, following \cite{elir00}, the method can be improved using \emph{piecewise} orthogonal collocation.
-This is particularly useful when adaptive meshes, to better follow the solution profile, might be needed, and is now a standard approach (originally developed for ODEs, see \texttt{MatCont} \cite{matcont}).
-In this case the numerical solution $u$ in $[0,1]$ is a piecewise continuous polynomial obtained by solving the following system having dimension $(1+Lm)\times d+1$:
+\eqref{rescaledBVPRE} can be solved numerically through \emph{piecewise} orthogonal collocation \cite{elir00}.
+This is particularly useful when adaptive meshes, to better follow the solution profile, might be needed, and is now a standard approach (originally developed for ODEs \cite{amr88}, see \texttt{MatCont} \cite{matcont}).
+It means looking for an $m$-degree piecewise continuous polynomial $u$ in $[0,1]$ and $w\in\mathbb{R}$ that satisfy the following system having dimension $(1+Lm)\times d+1$: